amlalejini/event-driven-gp_benchmarking/README.md

-# Event-driven GP Benchmarking
+# Signal GP Benchmarking
 The goal of this project is to compare the evolvability of an event-driven genetic programming representation with an imperative version of the same representation.

 Stretch goal: also include PushGP, CartesianGP on all tasks. (maybe in an extension...
 If everything gets thrown into MABE, would be easy :wink: :wink:)

 General experiment setup: Signal GP with and without events.

-Does event-driven linear genetic programming offer advantages over traditional imperative linear genetic programming?
-Disadvantages?
+Question: Does event-driven linear genetic programming offer advantages over traditional imperative linear genetic programming?
+Does it offer disadvantages?

 What types of tasks might one form of linear GP outperform the other?